 Q: Help!
 I followed the instructions and DRI still isn't working!

-A: If you're using the drivers from the nVidia website or if you've previously installed them, please see this post on the RedHat mailinglists as to why it could be a problem.
+this post on the RedHat mailinglists as to why it could be a problem.
 In short, those drivers tend to overwrite other system files which can cause problems, where as the packaged drivers from Livna or other third party repositories do not.
 If you think this is your problem, pease reinstall all Mesa GL and Xorg server packages to restore the replaced system files.

 Q: What if it still doesn't work?